Pairi Daiza Foundation Grant for Biodiversity and Conservation Research

 - To propose a research project involving a Zoological garden: research stay in a Zoological garden or Zoological garden as a sample provider are all eligible.
 Multi-locations are allowed but the proposal must include Pairi Daiza as one of the visiting locations.
 Projects involving the European Association of Zoos and Aquaria (EAZA) are strongly encouraged.

 - The scientific activity must be linked to Biodiversity conservation (in its broadest sense).

 - Application documents include 1. a description of the general project 2.
 A description of the stay or the scientific activity done in or involving the Zoological garden(s) (including scientific context, host institution, host supervisor address/contact, dates, and a provisional budget (1000 words max plus a table)).
 This project must explicitly explain how Pairi Daiza will be involved; 3. a letter of acceptance by a Zoological garden responsible (i.e. director or scientific manager); 4. for master’s and Ph.D. students, a letter of acceptance from the thesis supervisor; 5. a short CV (2 pages max, including professional and private address, e-mail and a bank account where the grant will be paid); IMPORTANT: as outreach activities are potentially planned in link with the grant, an additional paragraph dealing with outreach/communication aspect must be added in the proposal.
 All outreach experiences can be explained in the CV.

 - The ethical aspect of dealing with sample use must be considered.

-- For the provisional budget, allowed expenses are travel cost, lodging cost, sampling, and analytical cost.
+- For the provisional budget, allowed expenses are travel costs, lodging costs, sampling, and analytical costs.
 Equipment expenses are not allowed.

 - The grant is attributed only one time to an applicant.

-- A two-page report will be asked to the awarded people, including a financial report with expenses covered by the grant.
+- A two-page report will be asked of the awarded people, including a financial report with expenses covered by the grant.
 The application and the report must be sent to the RBZS secretary.